2000.10.27

 compensative base is made offshore of Camp Schwab (see the picture

 lower-right).
-Let's clarify the background of this problem from materials of
+Let's clarify the background of this problem from materials

 U.S. Forces.